· · ·

 A) Beginning your Palawan itinerary in Coron and working your way from north to south, or…

-If Coron is your first destination in Palawan, you will need to take a flight from Manila (or Cebu) to Coron airport.
+If Coron is your first destination in Palawan, you will need to take a flight from Manila or Cebu to Coron airport, the Francisco B. Reyes Airport (USU).

-Once upon a time, in 2018, when I first visited Coron, taxi drivers used to start bartering with you as soon as you exited the airport.
+Once upon a time, in 2018, when I first visited Coron, taxi drivers used to swarm you as soon as you exited the airport.

 Nowadays, things are far more relaxed.
-As soon as you walk outside, one mini-van driver will ask you which hotel you’re staying at.
+As you walk outside, a minivan driver will ask you which hotel you’re staying at.

 There are several buses waiting to whisk new arrivals away to their respective areas in Coron town.
 The official will direct you to the correct bus for your hotel.

-They charge a fixed price under the direction of the government, so don’t bother trying to haggle the price down.
-A one-way ticket costs 150 PHP (£2.10).
+They charge a fixed price under the direction of the government, which is 150 PHP (£2.10).

-If you’d rather not share a mini-van with other people, which will involve waiting for passengers to be dropped to their respective destinations in the town, you can order a private Coron one-way airport transfer instead.
+If you’d rather not share a minivan with other people, you can order a private Coron one-way airport transfer instead.

-Coron island hopping tours are the cheapest when you book a group tour.
+The Coron island hopping tours (A, B, C and D) are usually the cheapest when you book a group tour.

-Private island hopping tours in Coron cost approximately 5,000 to 7,000 PHP (equivalent to £60 – £100).
-This price is split between your group, so if you have a larger group, the price per head is cheaper.
+• Private island hopping tours cost 5,000 to 7,000 PHP (£60 – £100).
+This price is split between your group, so if you have a larger group, the price per head might be cheaper.

 Entry fees for Coron Island Hopping Tours

-The main attractions in Coron require an entry fee.
-The fee goes towards supporting sustainable tourism.
+The main attractions in Coron require an additional entry fee, which supports sustainable tourism.

 The entry fees may or may not be included in the cost of the Coron island hopping tour.
-This is something you will need to check when you book your tour.
+This is something you will need to check when you book.

 The entry fees are approximately as follows (per person):